webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Cyphers/Bones-of-the-Beloved.md

 ---
 aliases:
   - Bones of the Beloved
 tags:
   - Compendium/CSRD/en/Cyphers
   - Cypher
   - Cypher/Fairy-Tale
+title: Bones of the Beloved
+collection: Cyphers
+kind: Compendium
 ---
 ## Bones of the Beloved
 >[!info] Stats
 > **Level:** 1d6+3